 - 1 vanilla bean, split in half lengthwise

-- Take apple mixture and puree in a blender until smooth.
-There should about 1 1/2 cups of pureed mixture.
+- Once cooled to room temp, place apple mixture in a blender and puree until smooth.
+There should be 1 1/2 cups, give or take a smidge, of pureed mixture

-- Pour remaining 1 cup of heavy cream and pureed apple mixture into a large bowl and stir slowly to combine.
-Place mesh strainer over top of bowl.
+- Place one cup of heavy cream and pureed apple mixture in a large bowl and stir slowly to combine.
+Place fine mesh strainer over top.
+Set aside.

-- Chill the custard thoroughly in the refrigerator.
-When ready to churn, freeze in ice cream maker following manufacturers instructions.
+- When ready to churn, freeze in ice cream maker, following manufacturers instructions; about 20-30 minutes.